GloverDonovan/webdev-bootcamp/guide/accounts.rst

 Most Webdev projects are hosted on GitHub_.
 GitHub provides hosting for our source code, as well as tools we use for collaboration and code review.
-GitHub is based on git_, a distributed version control system that lets us track the changes we make to our code.
+GitHub is based on Git_, a distributed version control system that lets us track the changes we make to our code.

-Once you've created a GitHub account, you can check out the `GitHub help site`_ for guides on the basics of using git and GitHub.
+Once you've created a GitHub account, check out the `GitHub help site`_ for introductory guides on using Git and GitHub.

 .. seealso::